openhab/org.openhab.binding.zwave/doc/hank/hkzwfld01_0_0.md

 The wakeup period does not impact the devices ability to report events or sensor data.
 The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

-Defining a time period by which the flood Sensor sends a wake up notification command frame to communicate with the assigned device, update parameters, update software detecs battery level.

-Wake up interval set to 0 disables the sending wake up notification command, in such configuration it is needed manually wake the device up by press the Z-button.
+<p&gtDefining a time period by which the flood Sensor sends a wake up notification command frame to communicate with the assigned device, update parameters, update software detecs battery level. </p&gt <p&gtWake up interval set to 0 disables the sending wake up notification command, in such configuration it is needed manually wake the device up by press the Z-button.</p&gt <p&gtAvaliable settings: 0-2678400</p&gt <p&gtDefault setting: 0</p&gt

-Avaliable settings: 0-2678400

-Default setting: 0

 ## Channels